brossdev/ecologi-reporting/README.md

 ## Next Steps

-Error handling - the error handling at the moment is basic, the next step is to add an Error boundary and generic typescript error library for more consitant error handling.
+**Error handling** - the error handling at the moment is basic, the next step is to add an Error boundary and generic typescript error library for more consitant error handling.

-Api refactor - had I had more time I intended to build a a lambda to demonstrate the api changes I proposed above to test the performance difference when handling the same data set server side.
+**Api refactor** - had I had more time I intended to build a a lambda to demonstrate the api changes I proposed above to test the performance difference when handling the same data set server side.

-Styling - the styling is very simplistic and not scaleable
+**Styling** - the styling is very simplistic and not scaleable/responsive